moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 3. [Premade.io: Learning JavaScript Stacks and Finding Node.js Servers][8]{:target="_blank"}
 4. [Premade.io: OOUX, URL Structure, and Basic Functions in Redux][9]{:target="_blank"}

-In total, these articles received more than 1,500 reads and the [Premade.io mailing list][10]{:target="_blank"} received more than 500 subscribers.
+In total, these articles received more than 1,500 reads and the Premade.io mailing list received more than 500 subscribers.

 ![Premade.io Landing Page][image-5]